Skip to content

 8255 (PPI) Programmable Peripheral Interface

-YASH PAL, April 1, 2026April 1, 2026
+YASH PAL, April 1, 2026April 27, 2026

 8255 Programmable Peripheral Interface – The 8255 (PPI) is a programmable, parallel input/output device.
 It can be programmed to transfer data under different conditions, from simple input/output.
 It is flexible, versatile, and economical (when multiple input/output ports are required), but somewhat complex.
 It is widely used with almost any microprocessor.

-The 8255 Programmable Peripheral Interface has 40 pins; out of these, 24 input/output pins can be grouped in 8-bit parallel ports: Port A and Port B, with the remaining eight bits as Port C. Port C can be used as an individual or be grouped in two 4-bit ports, namely, port CUPPOER (CU) and port CLOWER (CL) as shown in figure below.
+The 8255 Programmable Peripheral Interface has 40 pins; out of these, 24 input/output pins can be grouped in 8-bit parallel ports: Port A and Port B, with the remaining eight bits as Port C. Port C can be used as an individual or be grouped in two 4-bit ports, namely, port CUPPOER (CU) and port CLOWER (CL) as shown in Figure 1.
 The function of these ports is defined by writing a control word in the control register.

 8255 PPI input output ports

-8255 input/output ports
+Figure 1: 8255 input/output ports diagram

-Block Diagram of the 8255 Interface
+Block and Pin Diagram of the 8255 Interface

 Block diagram of 8255